pacocoursey/paco/components/use-descendants/README.md

 It also heavily relies on the DOM.
 Under the hood, we use `document.querySelectorAll` to get all of the descendant DOM elements, and then keep an up-to-date list of their relative indeces.

 This is because React provides no easy way of querying the component tree, and recursively checking `children` in the parent would be slow.
-But the DOM does, and the DOM always represents the state of our descendants.
+But the DOM does provide an easy way to query the tree, and the DOM always represents the accurate state of our descendants.

 Another downside of @reach/descendants was that any props passed to an item must be memoized.
 Passing an un-memoized function caused an infinite re-render.
 In useDescendants, you can pass any props, memoized or not, because we keep them in a ref.